Chapel Hill Attic Spray Foam Insulation

 After it reaches its maximum size, the foam dries and sets quickly.
 Once it solidifies, the techs trim excess foam and clean up the attic.
 The installation process is quick, but due to the mixing of chemicals and special equipment needed to spray it, it must be installed by a professional insulation company.

 Using spray foam in the attic seals up all open spaces, even the smallest cracks, and crevices, including ventilation spaces.

 You may have heard that ventilation in attics (letting your attic “breathe”) protects your home by keeping air circulating, preventing moisture from building up in the winter and allowing heat to escape in the summer.
 This isn’t completely true.

 The truth is that it’s only necessary to let build-up of moisture and hot air escape when it’s entering through cracks and voids in the roof.
 When moisture and excess heat can’t build-up, you don’t need to worry or let your attic “breathe”.
 With spray foam insulation, moisture and heat don’t have a chance to build up.

 Contact Your Attic Foam Insulation Experts in Chapel Hill Today!

-If you’d like to learn more about insulating your attic to create a more comfortable, energy efficient home, make CBT of NC your first choice!
-Call us at 919-847-7072 or fill out our online form to schedule a free no-obligation estimate today!
+If you’d like to learn more about insulating your attic to create a more comfortable, energy-efficient home, make Crawl Space and Basement Technologies your first choice!
+Call us at (919) 847-7072 or fill out our online form to schedule a no-obligation estimate today!